microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/team-post-installedapps.md

 ## Request body

-The request body should contain the catalog app's generated app ID.
-For details, see [teamsApp properties](../resources/teamsapp.md#properties).
+The request body should include the generated app ID of the catalog app.
+For more information, see [teamsApp properties](../resources/teamsapp.md#properties).

 The following table lists additional properties that can be included in the request body.